lil131/cloudflare-worker/README.md

-# Cloudflare Workers project
+# Cloudflare Worker project

 ## Introduction

 This project is to deploy a Cloudflare Worker in order to build a linktree-style website.

-It creates a worker using Cloudflare Wrangler and responds to two kinds of requests, one to generate a JSON API (defined below), and second, to serve an HTML page.
+It creates a worker using **Cloudflare Wrangler** and responds to two kinds of requests, one to generate a JSON API (defined below), and second, to serve an HTML page.

-### Response with a JSON API
+### Response with a JSON
 An array of links is defined in the worker as below:
 ```json
 [